Josh McEachran: Birmingham City

 On 27 September 2019, McEachran signed a two-year contract with Championship club Birmingham City on a free transfer.
 After spending several weeks regaining match fitness, he made his debut on 22 October as a second-half substitute in the Championship match against Blackburn Rovers which Birmingham won 1–0.
 He made nine appearances, including six starts, over the next three months, but 12 minutes into his seventh start, on 4 February 2020, he damaged his cruciate ligament.
 The knee required complex surgery, and he returned to fitness in November.
 In January 2021, he was one of three midfielders removed from the oversized first-team squad, and he left the club by mutual consent on 31 January.

 Milton Keynes Dons

 After training with the club, initially for fitness, McEachran signed a short-term contract with League One club Milton Keynes Dons on 1 March 2021 until the end of the season.
 On 29 July 2021, McEachran signed a new deal keeping him at the club for the 2021–22 season, and on 17 June 2022 extended his contract again taking him into his third season with the club.

 Oxford United

 McEachran joined League One club Oxford United on 1 July 2023 after his MK Dons contract expired.
 Following promotion through the play-offs, during which McEachran "played a pivotal role", he accepted a contract extension for the 2024–25 season.
 He was released at the end of that season.

 Bristol Rovers

 On 30 June 2025, McEachran joined League Two club Bristol Rovers on a two-year contract.
+On 14 September 2025, he scored just a second senior career goal, his first in almost seven years, seeing a speculative cross fly over the Barrow goalkeeper.
+He missed large parts of his first season with the club through injury, a double hernia injury ruling him out for the majority of November, before he failed to feature from 29 December until his return on 6 April.

+Following the conclusion of the 2025–26 season, McEachran was one of seven players to be made available to depart the club.
+On 5 August 2026, he departed the club by mutual consent.